The Oceanographer of Tomorrow

 But opportunities are not limited to these two directions.
 Ships require crews; libraries must be staffed; and electronic, biological, and chemical technicians are needed.
 Positions for specialists are available, and opportunities occasionally exist for those already out of school to move up through on-the-job training.

 Opportunities for scientists at all levels may be found in governmental laboratories and in the academic or industrial communities.
+(Students with bachelor's degrees also can apply for our Master of Advanced Studies degree in Climate Science and Policy.)

 Although the demand for new positions in oceanography is small, scientists are needed to replace the present teachers and researchers in ocean and earth science who are retiring or leaving the field.
 Traditional employment in academia or government service is supplemented by industrial employment.